top of page

 pad aligned with presser foot for topstitching

-add wing snaps
+Add wing snaps

 Add plastic snaps or sew-on Velcro to the wings so the pad can be fastened around underwear.